-Gifted students are frequently presumed to thrive independent of academic intervention or support.
+Finally, gifted students are frequently presumed to thrive independent of academic intervention or support.
 This assumption is both misleading and detrimental to a gifted child's development.
 Gifted children must be provided with challenges that align with their exceptional abilities, or they risk social and emotional struggles, boredom, and chronic underachievement.
 Ignoring the unique needs of this student population does a disservice to their capabilities.
-I strongly urge this committee to prioritize these students when considering gifted funding in HB96, ensuring they receive the appropriate resources and opportunities to fulfill their potential.
+I strongly urge this committee to adequately fund services for these students when considering gifted funding in HB96, ensuring they receive the appropriate resources and opportunities to fulfill their potential.